The Differences Between Direct Alignment Algorithms are a Blur: Methodology

 Our goal in this paper is to characterize the differences among various DAAs.
 Before proceeding, we summarize the objectives of ASFT and ORPO.
-These approaches are referred to as \textit{single-stage} methods because they perform alignment immediately after the base model is obtained, in contrast to methods that insert a separate SFT stage before alignment.
-Consequently, ASFT and ORPO omit the parameter \(\beta\); as single-stage methods, the distance to a reference policy is not required.
-At first glance, it may seem unnecessary to introduce \(\beta\) into single-stage methods, yet we will demonstrate that neither the single-stage design nor the absence of \(\beta\) is mandatory for ASFT and ORPO.
+These approaches are referred to as \textit{one-stage} methods because they perform alignment immediately after the base model is obtained, in contrast to methods that insert a separate SFT stage before alignment.
+Consequently, ASFT and ORPO omit the parameter \(\beta\); as one-stage methods, the distance to a reference policy is not required.
+At first glance, it may seem unnecessary to introduce \(\beta\) into one-stage methods, yet we will demonstrate that neither the one-stage design nor the absence of \(\beta\) is mandatory for ASFT and ORPO.